 The next 5 years were very much up and down in motivation – coupled with injury after injury – so I ended up climbing on and off a lot, which after a while becomes a constant chase of your previous level (and can get a bit annoying).
 In the last couple of years my motivation is coming back to high levels, mostly thanks to my brother.
 Seeing him succeed, and even more inspiring – seeing him train properly is a great motivator to climb a lot again, and begin with specific training also.

 One of my best achievements was winning the BWSC 2012 competition and setting the new speed record of the route with Jurica (20min 49sec for 160m 6c+), and it was the first time I can say I really trained properly for something.
 Another good one was also Kalnik Climbing Marathon in 2009 – where in 24 hours of non-stop climbing I climbed 61 routes, and finished 3rd (behind Igor and Jurica).
 My sport climbing level is up to 8a+ (5.13c), onsight up to 7b (5.12b) and bouldering up to 7B.
 With Jurica, we are also competing in Croatian National Championships (my best result was 8th overall), and we are proud organisers of the famous BLOK League competition circuit in North of Croatia.

 In 2014, we decided to take the BWSC competition even more seriously, and after 3 months of grueling training we lowered the record by more than 5 minutes, and finished the clock at 15 minutes and 16 seconds.
 We took the preparation for 2014 edition of BWSC like real professional sportsmen, with daily training regime, dieting and mental preparations, and it sure is not as fun as we imagined it would be, but it was worth the effort.

-Other that that, I am currently living in Zagreb and working in an amazing company Five, and I love people, rock climbing, starting a new business, writing and traveling!
+Other that that, I am currently living in Zagreb, I co-founded an amazing company 57hours, and I love people, rock climbing, starting new businesses, writing and traveling!

 My climbing in the numbers: